Starpelly/Zen/README.md

 ## Motivation
 Zen attempts to be "nice to look at" by my subjective standards.
 I take aesthetics pretty seriously, and when I can feel "zen" looking at my code, it makes me happy and thus, more productive.

-Zen is mostly a "toy language".
-As in, it shouldn't be used outside simple game scripting for simple video games.
+Zen is **NOT** a systems language.
+As in, it shouldn't be used outside game scripting for simple video games.

 ## Features/Design Decisions
-As Zen was designed for scripting video game logic, it functions very differently from traditional "systems languages".

-Zen is statically and strongly typed.

 #### Everything Is Explicitly Defined

 Unlike most other C-like languages, in Zen, every variable must have either a `var` or `let` keyword in front of it to signify if the value will change or not.